felicianog3/Random-Notes/Basic_Network_JQR.md

 * Active: packets are sent to the target to analyze the response data.
 This involves the establishment of a connection between the host and the target client

 ## Intro to MITRE ATT&CK
+### ELOs
+#### Explain how registry keys are used from an adversary perspective
+*
+#### Discuss the importance of footprinting and fingerprinting
+* identify the function of network services
+* mapping an organization's network; finding key points and personnel of interest
+#### Discuss the importance of probing and enumeration
+* connecting to many netowork ports and IP address to see their response
+#### Discuss adversary offensive actions in relation to the MITRE ATT&CK framework

+#### Describe how an adversary removes evidence

+#### Describe data mining
+* Identifying servers containing databases and stealing the data directly
+#### Explain security measures when given an adversary TTP

+#### Explain security controls to detect and inhibit known adversary TTP